What a Byron Bay Local of 8 Years Wishes Tourists Knew

 Both.
 There are yoga teachers here who've been practicing for 30 years and studios with genuine depth — Byron Yoga Centre and Bamboo Yoga are excellent.
 But there's also a wellness-industrial-complex charging $40 for a class and $200 for a sound bath that would cost $15 anywhere else.
 Use your judgment.
 If it has a heavy Instagram presence and a lot of rose quartz in the marketing, it's probably the second category.

-Q: Where do you eat?
+Q: Where should you eat?

 Q: What about the parking situation?